 But, almost two years on, it is Guardiola and Barcelona who once again stand between Real Madrid and success.

-First, the Blancos must negotiate their old foes in the Copa del Rey final on Wednesday, and now, thanks to Friday's Champions League semifinal draw, they know that Guardiola's Bayern Munich side will come to town the following week in a bid to halt Madrid's progress towards La Decima while advancing its own tilt at back-to-back European crowns.
+First, the Blancos must negotiate their old foes in the Copa del Rey final on Wednesday, and now, thanks to Friday's Champions League semi-final draw, they know that Guardiola's Bayern Munich side will come to town the following week in a bid to halt Madrid's progress towards La Decima while advancing their own tilt at back-to-back European crowns.

 |CHAMPIONS LEAGUE SEMI-FINAL DRAW

 A 6-2 victory at the Bernabeu in 2009 signalled the dawning of a new era of Barca dominance, and a five-match winning streak in league Clasicos culminated in a sensational 5-0 win in a never-to-be-forgotten Monday night fixture in November 2010 which had Europe entranced.
 There were big wins in the Copa del Rey and the Supercopa de Espana too, while arguably the most gut-wrenching defeat for Madrid came in the 2011 Champions League semi-final as Guardiola's men waltzed to a second continental title under his charge.

 Until recently, many have seen Madrid as Bayern's closest threat, and the Bavarians' difficulties in overcoming Manchester United in the quarter-finals might have heightened that belief for some in Spain.
 But Carlo Ancelotti's outfit bore the signs of a team with some issues of their own in narrowly avoiding an upset against Borussia Dortmund, and with Cristiano Ronaldo's fitness in question, the Italian will need to ensure that his vulnerable defence is bolstered ahead of a two-legged clash against Europe's most deadly club of recent times.